Books and other resources

 Former litigator-turned-legal-scholar Michelle Alexander argues that the U.S. criminal justice system functions as a contemporary system of racial control, even as it formally adheres to the principle of color blindness.

-EL Norte – The Epic and Forgotten Story of Hispanic North America by Carrie Gibson
+El Norte – The Epic and Forgotten Story of Hispanic North America by Carrie Gibson

 This sweeping saga of the Spanish history and influence in North America, beginning in the early 16th century, illustrates cultural issues of language, community, race and nationality which are still issues today.